MrNbaYoh/3ds-ssloth/README.md

 - `output_key_file`: path for the generated private RSA key of the newly created CA certificate
 - `key_size`: size in bits of the generated private RSA key
 - `days`: period of validity (in days) of the created CA certificate

+This script creates a certificate with the same information as the original certificate but with customized keys.
+It also generates the private key file associated with the newly created certificate.
+You can then issue some children certificates with the new key and the new CA certificate.
+The 3DS will accept those certificates as if the original CA issued them.